All Saints School

 Curriculum

-The school’s curriculum emphasizes scope and sequence, providing benchmarks at each grade level from pre-kindergarten to eighth grade.
-In addition to the traditional disciplines of religion, social studies, language arts, math, and science, we offer Spanish, art, music, physical education, computer literacy, and library skills.
-Our up-to-date science labs even include a greenhouse.
-The Honorable Philip T. Abraham Memorial Center includes an art lab, music studio, and library, which further enhance our learning environment.
+The school’s curriculum emphasizes scope and sequence, providing benchmarks at each grade level from Pre-Kindergarten to Eighth Grade.
+In addition to the traditional disciplines of religion, social studies, language arts, math, and science, we offer art, music, physical education, Spanish, computer literacy, and library skills.
+The Honorable Philip T. Abraham Memorial Center includes an art room, music studio, and library, which further enhance our learning environment.

-Creativity and appreciation for the arts are fostered by the students’ participation in exhibitions of their work, concerts, musicals, and assemblies.
-Students learn to be disciplined artists as they work with paint, charcoal, clay, and other media.
+Creativity and appreciation for the arts are fostered by the students’ participation in exhibitions of their artwork, concerts, musicals, and assemblies.
+Children explore their creativity as they work with paint, charcoal, clay, and other media.
 They train their voices in music class and have the opportunity to take instrumental music lessons on campus.
-The Christmas Pageant, Grandfriends Day, and Spring Musical showcase their acting, singing, and dancing talents.
+Our Christmas Concerts, Grandfriends Day, and Spring Concerts showcase their acting, singing, and performance talents.

-All Saints School provides the opportunity for meaningful expressions of worship in the Catholic faith by sharing the experience of the Mass, prayer, and religious instruction with our community.
-The faculty and our parents are committed to reinforcing our Christian value system by being role models, celebrating liturgical seasons, offering time for reflection, participating in religious retreats and prayer, as well as providing opportunities for involvement in service projects.
+All Saints School also provides the opportunity for meaningful expressions of worship in the Catholic faith by sharing the involvement of prayer, weekly Mass and religious instruction with our community.
+The faculty and our parents commit to reinforcing our Christian value system by being role models, celebrating liturgical seasons, attending Masses, and participating in community service projects.

 ALL SAINTS SCHOOL WIDE LEARNING EXPECTATIONS (SLE’s)